SaraSrkr/Capstone-Prpject/README.md

 ________________________________________________________________________________________________________________________________

 ## Hyperparameter Tuning
-Run Hyperdrive model with Logistic Regression using Sklearn with hyperparmeter c: Inverse of regularization strength and max_iter which is the number of iterations through all classes.
+Run Hyperdrive model with Logistic Regression using Sklearn with hyperparmeter c: Inverse of regularization strength (its range choicing from (0.01,0.03,0.05,0.1)) and max_iter which is the number of iterations through all classes the range between 100-200.

 # parameter sampler
 Chose the random sampling because it more efficient to move randomly over the space than use grid sampling which it has to go through all possible value.
 Random way allow adding range of parameters and it is better than put specific numbers may they aren’t best choice.